shwet46/algogrit-dsa/README.md

 # AlgoGrit DSA

-A modern web application for mastering Data Structures and Algorithms (DSA) with smart tools, code execution, notes, and problem tracking.
+A  web application for mastering Data Structures and Algorithms (DSA) with smart tools, code execution, notes, and problem tracking.
 Built with Next.js, Firebase, and a beautiful custom UI.

 ## Features

 - 🚀 DSA Problems dashboard with filters, search, and progress tracking
-- 📝 Personal Notes with tags, search, and CRUD operations
+- 📝 Personal Notes with topics, search, and CRUD operations
-- 🤖 AI bot to help you with your queries
+- 🤖 AI chatbot assistant (requires login) to help you with your DSA queries
 - 🔒 User authentication (signup/login) with Firebase Auth
-- ☁️ Data persistence using Firestore
 - 💻 Code editor with code execution so that you can just test your code, download it and upload it for platforms like cses, codeforces etc.
+- 📱 Fully responsive UI and mobile-friendly navigation

 ## Getting Started